 Examples

-There are actually many examples of osmotic processes in biological systems.
+There are many examples of osmotic processes in biological systems.
 The following are some of the examples of osmotic processes occurring in plant and animal cells:

 1. Plants